DoranCals/rshell/README.md

 ### KNOWN ISSUES

-ls does not actually list files yet.
+ls currently prints files in a confusing manner.